Mate Sound the Pump...

 Tee Total Society

 Variations of this transfer are found on many plaques: black and yellow circular and rectangular, and pink lustre, circular and rectangular.
 The title reads 'TEE TOTAL SOCIETY.'.
 Two figures carry flags with the words 'SOBRIETY.' (the man on the left) and 'DOMESTIC COMFORT.' (the woman on the right).
 The shield in the centre shows the benefits of sobriety: health, wisdom, commerce, industry, religion, plenty.
 Below it is the motto 'BE THOU FAITHFUL UNTO DEATH.'.
-The bottom centre image shows a selection of temperance-related wares.
-Note that the title, 'TEE TOTAL SOCIETY', on the last plaque is not surrounded by a banner.
+The top three plaques are attributed to Dixon, Austin & Co, the row below to

 http://en.wikipedia.org/wiki/Teetotalism